GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 ```

-scp /opt/gluu-server-3.1.2/etc/certs/* root@idp2.example.org:/opt/gluu-server-3.1.2/etc/certs/
+scp /opt/gluu-server-3.1.3/etc/certs/* root@idp2.example.org:/opt/gluu-server-3.1.3/etc/certs/

 ```

-- We must give ownership of the certs to gluu, with the exception of `oxauth-keys.j*` which need to be owned by jetty
+- We must give ownership of the certs to Gluu, with the exception of `oxauth-keys.j*` which need to be owned by jetty

-- On the server the certificates were just transferred to:
+- On the server, the certificates were just transferred to:

 ```